bebopjmm/dnd5e-campaigns/hunters_of_damned/Team/Emani Moonbrand.md

 - **Faith**: I trust that my deity will guide my actions, I have faith that if I work hard, things will go well.

 ### Bonds
-- Everything I do is for the common people.
+- A terrible survivor's guilt consumes me.
+I hope that I can  find redemption through my actions

 ### Flaws
 - I’m convinced of the significance of my destiny, and blind to my shortcomings and the risk of failure.